"We Preach Christ"

 1. OUR MESSAGE.

 Paul said that the great mystery that is now revealed by God to the world is this: "Christ in you, the hope of glory".
 And so, Paul says, "Him we preach."
-Praise God that we don't have to come up with "the message" that will change the world.
+We can certainly praise God that we don't have to come up with "the message" that will change the world.
 God has already given that message to us; and our task is simply to announce it.
-We "preach" or "proclaim" a wonderful Person - Jesus Christ.
+We "preach" or "proclaim" Christ.

 So then; what is it that we should preach about Christ?
 Paul explained the content of a true proclamation of Christ in verses 15-20 of this chapter;